sajjadcse05/ClimateX-Weather-MERN/README.md

 # ClimateX- Real-Time Climate Information

-** limateX** is a weather application that provides real-time updates, forecasts, and detailed weather metrics.
+** ClimateX** is a weather application that provides real-time updates, forecasts, and detailed weather metrics.

 ## 🚀 Key Features